Despite owning several smokers, when it comes time to cook the turkey, I find I almost always end up firing up my pellet grill.

 Most people only smoke one turkey a year, so you might as well pull out all the stops to make it as good as you can.

-If you don’t have the time or just can’t be bothered, you can skip this step but I would recommend sprinkling the spatchcocked turkey with kosher salt and letting it sit in the fridge for a few hours before applying the rest of the rub.
+If you don’t have the time or just can’t be bothered, you can skip this step.
+But at the bare minimum, I would recommend sprinkling the spatchcocked turkey with kosher salt and letting it sit in the fridge for a few hours before applying the rest of the rub.

-We have a turkey brine recipe you can use, but the exact ingredients aren’t crucial.
-I like to use a mixture of salt, sugar, spices fresh herbs and citrus.
+We have a smoked turkey brine recipe you can use, but the exact ingredients aren’t crucial.
+I like to use a mixture of salt, sugar, spices, fresh herbs, and citrus.

 If you have extra time you could place the turkey in the fridge for a few hours to help dry the skin out.
 This helps the skin get crispy, but I don’t think it’s required.